Photo of Haseeb Shah

 Distillation Techniques for Pseudo-rehearsal Based Incremental Learning

-Standard neural networks suffer from catastrophic forgetting when they are trained on incrementally arriving stream of i.i.d. data.
-To combat this forgetting, one approach is to train GANs on previously arrived data and feed it to the network again.
-In this paper, we highlighted that this method is biased and proposed an approach to mitigate this bias and reduce the effect of catastrophic forgetting.
+Standard neural networks suffer from catastrophic forgetting when trained on an incrementally arriving stream of i.i.d. data.
+One approach to combat this forgetting is to train GANs on previously seen data and feed it to the network again.
+In this paper, we highlight that this method is biased and propose an approach to mitigate this bias and reduce the effect of catastrophic forgetting.

 Public Talks